1962 African Cup of Nations

 This tournament has the highest goals-per-game average in Africa Cup of Nations tournaments.

 Qualified teams

 This page details the process of qualifying for the 1962 African Cup of Nations.

 Nine nations initially entered the competition, with Ethiopia and Egypt both automatically qualified as hosts and title holders respectively.
-Sudan withdrew before the draw, and Morocco withdrew before play began, thus leaving five teams vying for the remaining two spots in the finals.
+Sudan withdrew before the draw, and Morocco withdrew before play began, thus leaving four teams vying for the remaining two spots in the finals.
 This was the first time Sudan did not compete in the tournament.